317:40-9-1. Self-directed services (SDS)

 (F) Reliable information shows the employer of record or SD-HTS engaged in illegal activity.

-(2) When action is taken to involuntarily terminate the member from self-directed services, the case manager assists the member access needed and appropriate services through the traditional Waiver services option, ensuring that no lapse in necessary services occurs for which the member is eligible.
+(2) When action is taken to involuntarily terminate the member from SDS, the case manager assists the member in assessing needed and appropriate services through the traditional Waiver services option.
+The case manager ensures that no lapse in necessary services occurs for which the member is eligible.